patricklam/plam.new-webpage/content/top/nz-places.md

 ## North Island

 ### Northland to Auckland
+* [Cape Reinga](https://www.doc.govt.nz/parks-and-recreation/places-to-go/northland/places/te-paki-recreation-reserve/cape-reinga-te-rerenga-wairua/?tab-id=50578).
+The Cape really is far from everything, really, but it is well worth the trip if the trip includes 3 days of hiking.
+* [Waitangi Treaty Grounds](https://www.waitangi.org.nz/) (November 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1294)): where Te Tiriti o Waitangi was drafted and first signed.
+* [Tane Mahuta](https://www.doc.govt.nz/parks-and-recreation/places-to-go/northland/places/waipoua-forest/things-to-do/tane-mahuta-walk/) (April 2022): short walk, huge trees.
+* [Manea Footprints of Kupe](https://maneafootprints.co.nz/) (April 2022): custom sculptures relevant to Kupe's life, plus a movie-plus-actors experience summarizing his story.
+Hard work to be an actor in the show.
+For both the kauri and this, there was a group trip of Maori teens visiting at the same time as us.
+* [Bay of Islands Snorkelling](https://www.boisnorkelling.co.nz/) (April 2022): Tammy and Steve have been taking groups out to see the colourful fish in the Bay, with stops in caves and at Urapekapeka Island.
+Great change from our usual land-based activities.
 * [Ruapekapeka Pa](https://www.doc.govt.nz/parks-and-recreation/places-to-go/northland/places/ruapekapeka-pa/) (November 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1294)): not a castle but had similar purpose.
-* [Waitangi Treaty Grounds](https://www.waitangi.org.nz/) (November 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1294)): where Te Tiriti o Waitangi was drafted and first signed.
 * [Muriwai Gannet Colony](https://www.aucklandcouncil.govt.nz/parks-recreation/get-outdoors/aklpaths/Pages/path-detail.aspx?ItemId=4) (November 2020, [pics]((https://gallery.patricklam.ca/index.php?/category/1294) )): so many gannets doing gannet things.
 * [Mangere Market](https://www.mangeremarkets.co.nz/) (November 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1294)): pretty legit market, I appreciated the food stalls.
 Per their website: "the showplace for New Zealand's multi cultural shopping experience".